Spidy8845/FeedBack-Bases-Discount-n8n/README.md

 | Append row in sheet | Google Sheets | Logs the response and decision |
 | Send a message | Gmail | Notifies the user of the outcome |

+## How to Use the Downloaded JSON Workflow File in n8n
+1. Download the workflow's `.json` file form git hub.
+2. Open your n8n instance (e.g. `localhost:5678`).
+3. Go to **Personal** (or the relevant project) and click **+** to add a new workflow.
+4. Click the **...** (three-dot) menu in the top right → select **Import from File**.
+5. Choose the downloaded `.json` file and open it — the workflow with all nodes (On form submission, If, Discount Yes/No, Append row in sheet, Send a message) will load onto the canvas.
+6. Reconnect credentials for each service node:
+   - **Google Sheets** node — select/authenticate your Google account and target spreadsheet.
+   - **Gmail** node — select/authenticate your Gmail account.
+7. Update the **On form submission** node with your own form fields if needed.
+8. Click **Execute workflow** to test it end-to-end.
+9. Toggle the workflow to **Published/Active** so it runs automatically on new form submissions.

 ## What This Shows
 Automation isn't just about connecting tools — it's about smarter decisions, faster workflows, better documentation, and improved customer experience.
 From AI-driven developer workflows to marketing automation, the possibilities with n8n are massive.